jhoerr/cloudmesh-manual/docs-source/source/dev/pytest.rst

 Installation
 ------------

-The nose module can be installed with the help of pip utility
+The pytest module can be installed with the help of pip utility

 .. code:: bash